candsbrown/wargamedle/README.md

 This is my first attempt at a web game!
 Attempts will be made to update regularly, though I am a full-time Mech E student.
 Game can be played through https://redcheetah0117.github.io/Mechdle/, but be aware, pretty basic functionality currently.

 # Current Units:
-US Logistics and Infantry Tab
+US Logistics & Infantry Tab

 M1 Abrams Line (Excluding the HC)

 AH-64D Apache Longbow

+UK Support & Recon Tabs

 SAS